-During 2021, given a change in the Company's business plan SGLRI appointed three new directors with P&C expertise to the Board.
-One Board member resigned from the Board.
+During 2021, given a change in the Company's business plan SI appointed three new directors with P&C expertise to the Board.
+One member of the Board resigned.

 Audit Committee

 During 2021 given the change in the Company's business plan one additional director was appointed to the Audit Committee.